Ögmundur Jónasson

-Ögmundur Jónasson (born 17 July 1948) is an Icelandic politician who has served as a member of Althingi, the Icelandic Parliament, since 1995.
-He is currently the Chairman of the Parliament’s Constitutional and Supervisory Committee and is a representative to the Parliamentary Assembly of the Council of Europe.
-He is the former Minister of the Interior (2011-2013); Minister of Justice and Human Rights and Minister of Transport, Communications and Local Government (2010-2011); and Minister of Health and Social Security (2009).
+Ögmundur Jónasson (born 17 July 1948) is an Icelandic politician who served as a member of Althingi, the Icelandic Parliament, from 1995 to 2016.
+He is the former Minister of the Interior (2011-2013); Minister of Justice and human rights and minister of transport, communications and local government (2010); and Minister of Health and social security (2009).

+Early life and education

+Ögmundur was born in Reykjavík.
+He is born to father Jónas B. Jónsson, an education director, and mother Guðrún Ö. Stephensen, a housewife.

+Ögmundur graduated from Menntaskólinn í Reykjavík in 1969 and from the University of Edinburgh in 1974 with a MA in history and political science.

+Early career

-Apart from his political career, Ögmundur has been a journalist and a trade union leader.
+Apart from his political career, Ögmundur has been a journalist and a trade union leader, researcher, and part-time lecturer including at the University of Iceland.
 He has been active in various grass-root activities, a prolific commentator and public speaker.
-He graduated from the University of Edinburgh with degrees in History and Political Science and was for a number of years a part-time Lecturer at the University of Iceland.
-When he entered Parliament, he first represented the People's Alliance and Non-Aligned and later the Left-Green Movement.
-He was a radio broadcaster and TV reporter at RÚV, the Icelandic Public Broadcasting Service (1978-1988) and the Chairman of BSRB, the Confederation of State and Municipal Employees of Iceland (1988-2009).
+He was a radio broadcaster and TV reporter at RÚV, the Icelandic Public Broadcasting Service (1978-1988), and the Chairman of BSRB, the Confederation of State and Municipal Employees of Iceland (1988-2009).
 He has served on several international trade union boards, such as the European Trade Union Confederation (ETUC), the European Federation of Public Service Unions (EPSU), Public Services International (PSI), the Council of Nordic Trade Unions (NFS) and the Council of Nordic Municipal Employees (NTR).

+Political career

+When Ögmundur entered Parliament in 1995 for the now defunct Reykjavík constituency, he first represented the People's Alliance and Non-Aligned.
+Later he partook in the foundation of the Left-Green Movement and served as its Chairperson of the Parliamentary group from 1999-2009.

 Ögmundur became Iceland's Minister of Health in February 2009, but resigned at the end of September in connection with the Icesave dispute.
 He returned to the government in September 2010 and from January 2011 he headed the newly created Ministry of the Interior and stayed as minister until a new government came to power in 2013.

+Personal life

+Family

+Ögmundur is married to Valgerður Andrésdóttir, a geneticist, with whom he has three children.